NEGU93/CVNN-PolSAR/docs/dataset_reader.md

 ## Attributes

-- image: 3D complex data
+- `image`: 3D complex data
-- labels: One-hot-encoded labels
+- `labels`: One-hot-encoded labels
-- sparse_labels: Sparse labels
+- `sparse_labels`: Sparse labels
-- labels_occurrences: List of len equal to the number of classes of ratio frequency of each class.
+- `labels_occurrences`: List of len equal to the number of classes of ratio frequency of each class.

 ## Methods